ChuuniMage/krzysztophor/defenderProject.md

 The purpose of the discord bot is to provide custom quality-of-life commands for the Orthodox Christian discord server’s Administrators & Moderators, and to get practical experience developing a program that has practical use.

+If you want to look at the code in its public release, the github repository is [here](https://github.com/ChuuniMage/OrthodoxDefender).

 [Introduction](introduction.md)

 [Folder Structure, Imports and Dependencies](importsSection.md)